THE BEST SUNDAY ROAST DELIVERIES

 We’ve certainly got the time to knock up a Sunday roast from scratch but between finding all the ingredients and knowing how to cook it all properly (some people just aren’t meant to be in the kitchen and no amount of lockdown will fix that), it’s easier said than done.
 Fear not though because you can now get restaurant quality roasts delivered and these places are doing it best.

-The Peckham joint is doing deliveries within a 3-mile radius of its famed Sunday roasts, including 40-day aged rump of beef, lamb saddle and whole chickens with all the trimmings.
+The Peckham joint is doing click & collect and deliveries of its famed Sunday roasts, including 40-day aged rump of beef, rosemary & garlic leg of lamb and seasonal vegetable gratin with trimmings of roast potatoes, orange & honey roasted carrots, buttered greens, Yorkshire puds and gravy.

 Jones & Sons

-The restaurant attached to the Whitechapel Gallery will send out meat ready to be cooked along with pre-prepared sides like roast potatoes, seasonal greens, carrots, stuffing and gravy.
-It’s £20 for two people or £40 for four, and you’ll need to order by 6pm on Friday for a Sunday delivery.
+The restaurant attached to the Whitechapel Gallery will send out meat (beef, chicken or pork belly) ready to be cooked along with pre-prepared sides like roast potatoes, seasonal greens, carrots, stuffing and gravy.

 Chef Philip Britten, who received Michelin stars during his time at both Chez Nico and the Capital Hotel in Knightsbridge, is back doing fine dining but this time from the delivery-only Cookout Club.
-You can get a whole roast chicken and trimmings (including mash, seasonal veg and gravy) to serve four or quarter portions of the birds with watercress for an individual serving.
+You can get a whole roast chicken, cote de boeuf, and slow cooked pork or roasted sea bream and trimmings to feed a crowd, with individual servings of chicken and pork also available if you’re solo.

 The Sunday Roast Club at Clapton’s Tram Store is a joy to experience in person but during these tough times, a home delivery will do the job just fine.
 There’s three meat – Norfolk corn-fed chicken, Scottish prime ribeye and Redhill free-range pork leg – and three vegan – aubergine encased nut roast, roast squash with pistachio stuffing and wellington nut roast – options, all served with roasties, carrots, parnsips, greens, creamed leeks, gravy and Yorkshire puds.
 Whatever main you choose, do not skip the sticky toffee pudding with muscovado whipped cream.